 - prerequisites (required) for the M.S.E. program include mathematics: differential equations and computing skills.

-- up to four courses from AAP or EP may be taken and counted to receive a master’s degree as long as there is sufficient rigor and prior approval as deemed by the advisor.
+- up to 4 courses from AAP or EP may be taken and counted to receive a master’s degree as long as there is sufficient rigor and prior approval as deemed by the advisor.
 Students must have written consent from advisor (an email will suffice) prior to signing up for the course.

 Tracks for the M.S.E.
 Degree